Karma Tashi Ling

 For more information on what a yidam is, please see this article by the well-known translator Sarah Harding, on the Lion's Roar website.

 Chenresig is portrayed in different forms, and he is found in many Buddhist traditions.
 Sometimes we see him with two arms, sometimes with one thousand arms.
 In the sadhana practiced at Karma Tashi Ling, Chenresig has four arms, representing the Four Immeasurables (Immeasurable Love, Immeasurable Compassion, Immeasurable Joy, and Immeasurable Equanimity).
-The upper right hand holds a mala, the upper left a lotus, and the middle two hands are holding a wish-fulfilling jewel.
-He wears a deer-skin over his left shoulder, symbolizing the ability to quell strife.
+The upper right hand holds a crystal mala, the upper left a lotus, and the middle two hands are holding a wish-fulfilling jewel.
+He wears a deer-skin over his left shoulder, symbolizing the ability to ease strife.
 He is seated in lotus position, with Amitabha Buddha above his head.

 The Medicine Buddha (Sangye Menla) practice is the heart of Tibetan Medicine.
 He is shown as a blue seated Buddha, in monk's robes with his right hand at his right knee holding the stem of an arura flower, and his left hand in his lap holding a bowl.